radu2020/aviv/SOLUTION.md

     }
 ]
 ```

 3. Added `insertListingPrice` function.
 This is used for inserting new price entries.

 4. Implemented `insertListingPrice` as part of `addListing` and `updateListing` handlers so that we can start creating price entries whenever a Listing is created or updated.

 5. Updated the `listingapi.yaml` file to reflect all the new changes.

 6. Removed any mock data and tested all endpoints to make sure that creating and retrieving price history works.

+7. Added new endpoint to the Postman Collection.

 ## Questions

 This section contains additional questions your expected to answer before the debrief interview.

-- **What is missing with your implementation to go to production?**
+### What is missing with your implementation to go to production?

 Nothing

-- **How would you deploy your implementation?**
+### How would you deploy your implementation?

 Using CI/CD, deploy changes to each environment once at a time and test and monitor closely if the system is stable.
 Finally deploy changes to production.

-- **If you had to implement the same application from scratch, what would you do differently?**
+### If you had to implement the same application from scratch, what would you do differently?

 Nothing

-- **The application aims at storing hundreds of thousands listings and millions of prices, and be accessed by millions
-  of users every month.
-What should be anticipated and done to handle it?**
+### The application aims at storing hundreds of thousands listings and millions of prices, and be accessed by millions of users every month.
+What should be anticipated and done to handle it?

 1. Scalability
 - Horizontal Scalability: Ensure your application can handle an increasing number of users by adding more servers.
 Use a load balancer to distribute traffic evenly across servers.